-In January 2018, the Rockland Congregational Church revived their annual Boar’s Head and Yule Log Festival, under the direction of Nancy Lewis’ daughter Susan Lewis Baines and with proceeds benefiting this fund.
+From January 2018 through January 2020, the Rockland Congregational Church revived their annual Boar’s Head and Yule Log Festival, under the direction of Nancy Lewis’ daughter Susan Lewis Baines and with proceeds benefiting this fund.

 See the Nancy K Lewis Memorial Fund flyer.